usnistgov/OSCAL-Pages/src/content/learn/presentations/mini-workshop/_index.md

 Submit your proposal via email to [oscal@nist.gov](mailto:oscal@nist.gov), with the subject line: “OSCAL Workshop - [Date: yyyy/mm/dd]”, where the “Date” is the selected date from the calendar below.
 Please include in your submission a pre-assessment of the OSCAL knowledge level the audience will need using a 4-levels scale with level one (L1/bronze) being equivalent to novice and level four (L4/platinum) being an OSCAL expert.
 #
 ---
-## Attend the Next Mini Workshop Event
+## Attend the Next Monthly Workshop Event
-We'd love for you to be a part of our upcoming virtual OSCAL Mini Workshop!
+We'd love for you to be a part of our upcoming virtual OSCAL Workshop!
 These engaging workshops are held monthly, typically around the middle of the month. **For up-to-date information about the workshops, please visit our [OSCAL CSRC](https://csrc.nist.gov/projects/open-security-controls-assessment-language/oscal-adopters-workshops) page.**

 **Visit our [Events Page](../../../events/)** to explore an interactive web calendar and download our iCalendar for seamless access to both upcoming and past events.